 A Wharton graduate of the Class of 1930, among his business achievements, Mr. Ware founded and headed Penn Fuel Gas, Inc. for 45 years.
 He also served as Chair of the Board of American Water Works Company, the business founded by his father that became the largest water utility holding company in the U.S.

 Mr. Ware was a Pennsylvania State Senator and U.S. Congressman who was a member of the Republican National Finance Committee and Chairman of the state GOP Finance Committee.
-He received an Honorary Degree from the University in 1978 for his over 50 years of dedication as “class president, trustee, and an ever interested alumnus.”
+He received an Honorary Degree from the University in 1978 for his over 50 years of dedication as “class president, trustee, and an ever-interested alumnus.”
 The Ware College House was named in his honor.

 At the Perelman School of Medicine, the Ware family has been among the first to champion a comprehensive, integrated approach to research and patient care that joins both nursing and medicine.
-John Ware’s wife, Marian S. Ware (1916–2008), founded overarching programs for diabetes (the JDRF Marian Ware Program for Islet Transplantation) and Alzheimer’s disease (the Marian S. Ware Alzheimer Program).
-Her efforts have been further amplified by the generous giving and service of her children, the Honorable Marilyn Ware, Carol Elizabeth Ware, Paul W. Ware and the late John H. Ware IV.
+John Ware’s wife, Marian S. Ware (1916–2008), founded overarching programs for diabetes (the JDRF Marian Ware Program for Islet Transplantation) and Alzheimer’s disease (the Marian S. Ware Alzheimer's Program).
+Her efforts have been further amplified by the generous giving and service of her children, the Honorable Marilyn Ware, Carol Elizabeth Ware, Paul W. Ware, and the late John H. Ware IV.
 Through their philanthropic leadership, the Ware family has made possible the development of new treatments and better care for diabetes and Alzheimer’s patients and their families.

 Virginia M.-Y. Lee, PhD

-Virginia M.-Y. Lee, PhD studied music at the Royal Academy of Music in London (1962–1964) and received her PhD in biochemistry from the UCSF in 1973.
+Virginia M.-Y. Lee, PhD studied music at the Royal Academy of Music in London (1962–1964) and received her PhD in biochemistry from UCSF in 1973.
 She joined the Department of Pathology and Laboratory Medicine at the Perelman School of Medicine in 1981 and rose to become Professor of Pathology and Laboratory Medicine in 1989.